OnneM156/OnneM156/README.md

 - Exploration of data spaces, digital product passports and their implementation
 - Usage of AgenticAI to solve domain specific tasks such as Simulation optimisation

 The content here reflects my ongoing interests and side projects as a professional researcher.
-It's not an official research repository—just a place to try things out, document ideas, and explore topics I'm actively working on or curious about.
+It's not an official research repository, just a place to try things out, document ideas, and explore topics I'm actively working on or curious about.

 📫 How to reach me ...text me!